daurnimator/lua-psl/doc/index.md

 Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

+### `psl.dist_filename()` <!-- --> {#psl.dist_filename}

+Returns a string containing the path to your computer's default psl database location.
+If libpsl was not configured with one or was configured with an empty path, returns `nil`.

+Note: This function will not exist if lua-psl is compiled against libpsl 0.15 or earlier.

 ### `psl.get_version()` <!-- --> {#psl.get_version}

 Returns a string containing the version of libpsl.